AcademySoftwareFoundation/Imath/INSTALL.md

 * **ILMBASE\_LIB\_SUFFIX**

-  Append the given string to the end of all the IlmBase libraries.
+  Append the given string to the end of all the Imath libraries.
 Default is ``-<major>_<minor>`` version string.
 Please see the section on library names

 ### Namespace Options: